Irma Stern Museum: Owners

 The Irma Stern Museum, established under Irma Stern's will, has a collection owned by the Irma Stern Trust, while the museum is administered by the University of Cape Town on behalf of the Trustees of the Irma Stern Trust.

 Garden

 Nicknamed "The Secret Garden," The Garden is an oasis on the University of Cape Town campus.
 Students, staff, and visitors are invited to hold meetings amidst the lush plants and flowers.
 The garden features Magnolia grandiflora at the northern end of the garden, and Norfolk Island pine at the southern end, surrounded by Phoenix Reclinata.

 The Museum

 Little known during her lifetime, she left a rich heritage of art preserved in her home in Cape Town, which contains her own collection and objects acquired during her travels in Europe and Africa.
-The museum regularly hosts exhibitions of contemporary South African artists.
+The museum regularly hosted exhibitions of contemporary South African artists.